Ash-Salt08/Ash-Salt08.github.io/README.md

 ## Why?

-Because the web used to be personal, chaotic, and fun—and I want that energy back.
+Because the web used to be personal, chaotic, and fun.
+I want that energy back.
 This is way cooler and way more fun than just setting up a social media profile.
 If you're reading this, I encourage you to start a similar project too!

 ## Features